Retro-Devils/O.P.P/README.md

 2.Put your movies in home/pi/RetroPie/roms/movies/

+3. Edit es_systems.cfg

-3.Reload RetroPie
+4.Reload RetroPie

-4.Press A on Movies then A on your movie
+5.Press A on Movies then A on your movie

+6. Enjoy!!

 # Install